Baseball player arrested for domestic violence on Christmas

 Whether the police even asked these important questions, has not been reported.
 Nevertheless, Jones was arrested on charges of battery and booked into jail.
 He was released after posting bail on the same day.

 Needless to say this was not a happy Christmas for anyone in the Jones’ household.
-However, the criminal charges will not necessarily end in a conviction, if Jones can present a strong criminal defense concerning his role and perspective surrounding these events to a court.
+However, the domestic violence charges will not necessarily end in a conviction, if Jones can present a strong criminal defense concerning his role and perspective surrounding these events to a court.

 Source: ESPN, “Andruw Jones accused of battery,” Dec.
 26, 2012